sergeybok/BaseBot/README.md

 ### To start your bot

-See `scripts/start_bots.sh` and `scripts/stop_bots.sh` since that may be simpler.
+See the scripts `scripts/start_bots.sh`, `scripts/start_bots_background.sh`, and `scripts/stop_bots.sh` for reference.
+They work with a project started from quickstart and easily allow you to start your bot, and to stop your bot if you started it in the background.

 From your directory or repo where you have the above demo_chatgpt.py file, you would start it with the following command:

 ```
 uvicorn demo_chatgpt:app --port 8000 --host 0.0.0.0